The Competition.

 Andres Aquino, Founder & Director

 Andres Aquino is a New York-based entrepreneur, award-winning fashion designer, writer, event producer, and global business consultant.
-Founder and director of the annual Global Short Film Awards, founded in 2015.
-This competition attracts exceptional films from 80+ countries, culminating with a red-carpet awards event in Cannes, France scheduled to coincide with the Cannes Film Festival.
-He is also the founder and producer of Couture Fashion Week New York, one of New York Fashion Week’s most prestigious events, for 40+ consecutive seasons.
+He is the founder and director of the annual Global Short Film Awards, founded in 2015.
+This competition attracts exceptional films from 80+ countries, culminating with a red-carpet awards event in Cannes, France during the Cannes Film Festival.
+He is also the founder and producer of Couture Fashion Week New York, one of New York Fashion Week’s most prestigious events, for 43+ consecutive seasons.